rrahel1/rrahel1.github.io/content/authors/admin/_index.md

 # About Me

 I am a master’s graduate from ETH Zurich in the studies of Robotics Systems and Control, working since August 2022 as a PhD candidate at the Institute of Dynamical Systems and Control.
 During my studies, the involved projects, and my internship I developed a solution-oriented and scientifically driven mindset and am always up for new and interesting challenges.
+My interests lie on the intersection between learning from demonstrations, dynamical systems, and sequence models, trying to not only investigate their behaviour, but also combine them in a useful manner.